harsh0506/RAG_APP_V2_HARSH/README.md

 - **LLM**: Meta LLAMA 3 8b Chat
 - **Reranking**: Flashrank
 - **Containerization**: Docker
+- **Deployment and Registery**: GCP Cloud run and Artifact Registry

 ## Video Demo (as the deployment for a longer time costs a lot for a side project)